 See why TrueLearn is a trusted resource for thousands of medical students and residents.

-Here’s Your First Free COMLEX Level 2 Practice Question
+Here’s Your Free COMLEX Level 2 Practice Question

 The Answer and Explanation

 Did you get it right?
 The correct answer is A.

 This patient likely has chronic obstructive pulmonary disease (COPD), as suggested by his symptoms (dyspnea, productive cough), wheezing and crackles on examination, hyperinflated lungs on x-ray, and extensive smoking history (a major risk factor for COPD).
 COPD includes both chronic bronchitis and emphysema.
 With COPD, airway narrowing results in impaired air flow, especially during exhalation, and leads to premature closure of small airways during exhalation, resulting in air trapping and increased lung volumes.